FastMap: Revisiting Structure from Motion through First-Order Optimization

 BibTeX

-Author = {Jiahao Li and Haochen Wang and Muhammad Zubair Irshad and Igor Vasiljevic and Matthew R. Walter and Vitor Campagnolo Guizilini and Greg Shakhnarovich},
+author = {Jiahao Li and Haochen Wang and Muhammad Zubair Irshad and Igor Vasiljevic and Matthew R. Walter and Vitor Campagnolo Guizilini and Greg Shakhnarovich},

-Year = {2025},
+year = {2025},

 }